-The Company has agreements with SMBC acting through SMBC Cayman Branch, which guarantee the prompt and complete payment when due of any net termination payment payable to the Company under any of the International Swaps and Derivatives Association Master Agreements of specific counterparties.
-A fee is payable monthly based on a rate ranging from 0.92% to 1.10% per annum of the monthly daily average value of the guarantee transactions.
-The guarantees qualify as derivative instruments under FASB ASC Topic 815, Derivatives and Hedging.
-However, due to the related party relationship between SMBC and the Company and although the contract had a positive fair value from the Company's perspective at inception, it was determined that the guarantee contracts should be treated as a capital transaction.
+The Company had agreements with SMBC acting through SMBC Cayman Branch, which guaranteed the prompt and complete payment when due of any net termination payment payable to the Company under any of the International Swaps and Derivatives Association Master Agreements of specific counterparties.
+A fee was payable monthly based on a rate ranging from 0.92% to 1.10% per annum of the monthly daily average value of the guaranteed transactions.
+The guarantees qualified as derivative instruments under FASB ASC Topic 815, Derivatives and Hedging.
+However, due to the related party relationship between SMBC and the Company and although the contract had a positive fair value from the Company's perspective at inception, it was determined that the guaranteed contracts should be treated as a capital transaction.
 As such, no net asset or capital contribution was recorded at the inception of the contract.
-The Company's capital will be impacted as cash payments are made relative to the fee or claims under the guarantees are made by the Company and paid by SMBC.
-The guarantees meet the accounting definition of a guarantee under FASB ASC Topic 460, Guarantees.
+The Company's capital is impacted as cash payments are made relative to the fee or claims under the guarantees are made by the Company and paid by SMBC.
+The guarantees met the accounting definition of a guarantee under FASB ASC Topic 460, Guarantees.
+The guarantees were terminated on May 31, 2024.